Open-EO/openeo-r-client/README.md

 # openEO client in R

-This R package contains functions and classes that allow interactions with openEO backend server.
+This R package contains functions and classes that allow interactions with openEO back-end server.
 The package will be under constant development.
 The master branch should always contain a version that is ready to use.

 ## Installation
 Install the package by using `install_github` from the devtools package.